PearMeow/todo-list/README.md

 - [x] Bare minimum CSS to make the page display things properly
 - [x] Sidebar with all projects or today or this week
 - [x] New project button to add project to sidebar
-- [ ] Main content with title like "today", "tomorrow", "week"
 - [ ] Tasks that display under titles
 - [ ] Tasks that contain title, description, due date, and priority
 - [ ] Ability to edit tasks on the page